jonvnadelberg/slsa/docs/spec/v1.0/levels.md

 -   Set **project-specific expectations** for how the package should be built.
 -   Generate a **provenance attestation** automatically during each build.
--   **Automatically verify** that each package's provenance meets expectations before allowing its publication and/or consumption.
+-   **Automatically verify** that each package's provenance meets expectations before allowing its publication or consumption.

 What sets the levels apart is how much trust there is in the accuracy of the provenance and the degree to which adversaries are detected or prevented from